-The multiplayer instructions on this page explain how to play Chess, Backgammon, Dominoes, Reversi, and other HTML5 brain games with a friend on two different computers.
+The multiplayer instructions on this page explain how to play Chess, Backgammon, Dominoes, Reversi, and other free online brain games with a friend on two different computers.
+(See below for the multiplayer games list.)

 Follow the steps below to set up an online private game room in the CTL multiplayer games on this website quickly and easily.